Friday, 16 December 2011

 “I love your decisiveness,” she says.
 She twitches her nose like Samantha Stevens.

 I pushed her out the door as soon as I could.
-I find I start to lose IQ points if I talk to Penny for too long.
+I find I start to lose IQ points if I talk to Audrey for too long.

 I made coffee, strong and black...
 I couldn’t be a happier boy?